Portfolio Management Software for The Chartist

 TWS – Interactive Brokers Trader Workstation

 I thought I’d do a quick video today on my daily workflow with specific reference to trade reconciliations and also performance reporting.
 Obviously trading eight different portfolios, there’s a bit of paperwork involved.
 It actually doesn’t take that long, maybe five to 10 minutes each day, and I’ll show you how I actually do that.
-The workflow basically is I have my AmiBroker sitting on a local computer.
-I don’t have it sitting on VPS simply because I want one set of files.
+The workflow basically is I have my AmiBroker sitting on a local computer, not sitting on VPS simply because I want one set of files.
 I want them to be able to be backed up easily.

 I don’t want two sets of files.
 That’s for sure.
 Because if I make an adjustment in one, I’d have to make sure I made it in the other.
 And that’s just a cause for concern.
 So one set of files only.
 Apart from its usual workload, AmiBroker in this context on a day-to-day basis, the way it works is I simply input my account balance, and then it does two things.
 It does the position sizing automatically for me, and it also pushes through the actual orders.
 Those orders get uploaded into our SmartAPI.